Master of Arts in Pastoral Studies

 |Ministry Practicum (one semester supervised ministry, CPE, summer immersion experience, or previous ministry experience)||2|

 |Total Degree Hours||48|

 This course of study reflects the standard M.A.P.S. degree.
 Students should discuss their course of study with the program director and their academic advisor to tailor it to their individual goals.

 Additional Program Requirements

-- The following three non-credit workshops are required: Virtus Training, Issues in Human Sexuality, and Professional Standards.
+- The following three non-credit workshops are required prior to registration for Ministry Practicum: Virtus Training, Issues in Human Sexuality, and Professional Standards.

-- Students must complete a Ministry Practicum such as a semester of supervised ministry, CPE, a summer immersion experience, or previous ministry experience.
+- Students must complete a Ministry Practicum, that may involve a semester of supervised ministry, CPE, a summer immersion experience, or credit for previous ministry experience.